© 2023 CyberNews - Latest tech news,

 One-on-one training session

-If you’re purchasing any shared plan except the Start, HostPapa gives you a one-on-one training session with a professional.
+If you’re purchasing any shared plan except the Essentials, HostPapa gives you a one-on-one training session with a professional.
 You have to schedule a 30-minute session in which you can ask an expert anything you need to know.
 Plus, you can request guides and tutorials on topics of interest.

 Hostpapa-training-session